 “BMIC acquired the parcel of land in Vanderbilt under the Michigan Indian Land Claims Settlement Act, which allows the tribe to use certain trust funds to acquire additional tribal lands,” Bay Mills officials said in a media release.
 “Bay Mills’ goal in developing a gaming facility on the Vanderbilt parcel was to provide new economic opportunities for the tribe, its citizens and partner communities.”

-Bay Mills Resorts and Casino is preparing for the online launch of DraftKings’ mobile sportsbook and online casino.
-DraftKings gained access to the online Michigan market through its partnership with Bay Mills, allowing DraftKings to provide a mobile sportsbook and iGaming platform to Michigan’s citizens.
+Bay Mills Resorts and Casino is preparing for the online launch of DraftKings’ mobile sportsbook and Michigan online casino.
+DraftKings gained access to the online Michigan market through its partnership with Bay Mills, allowing DraftKings to provide a Michigan sportsbook and iGaming platform to Michigan’s citizens.

 The partnership was announced on June 4, 2020, and includes a DraftKings Sportsbook inside the Bay Mills Casino.